rschmehl/vplot3d/README.md

-# vplot3d
+# vplot3d - 3D vector diagrams in SVG format

-This library extends the Python toolkit `mplot3d` to programmatically generate 3D vector diagrams in SVG format.
-The following diagram objects can be used
+The library extends the Python toolkit `mplot3d` to programmatically generate 3D vector diagrams in SVG format with a minimum of drawing-related commands.
+The user can focus on the geometrical or physical problem instead of takling its visualization, delegating the bulk of drawing-related code to the library.
+The following 3D objects can be instantiated:

 - Points,
 - Lines and circular arcs,